ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 Error: Some record fields are undefined: b
 ```

-One feature which I didn't cover: OCaml records can have mutable fields.
+Let's move on to another interesting feature: OCaml records can have mutable fields.
 Normally an expression like `{a = 3; b = 5}` is an immutable, constant
 object.
-However if the record has **mutable fields**, then
+However if the record has **mutable fields**,
 there is a way to change those fields in the record.
 This is an
 imperative feature of OCaml, because functional languages don't normally
 allow mutable objects (or references or mutable arrays, which we'll look
 at in a moment).

-Here is an object defined with a mutable field.
-This field is used to
+Below is an object defined with a mutable field, used to
 count how many times the object has been accessed.
 You could imagine
 this being used in a caching scheme to decide which objects you'd evict
 from memory.